Joseph Estrada: Arrest and EDSA III

-After being ousted from the presidency, Estrada returned to his family home in San Juan.
+After being ousted from the presidency, Estrada returned to his family home in Greenhills, San Juan.
+On April 19, 2001, as per his custom, Estrada celebrated his birthday at the Taytay, Rizal resettlement site he established, and in the same day, he gave a radio interview mentioning that he was ready to give himself over to authorities upon arrest, stating that "I always submit myself to the rule of law."
+In addition, he discouraged his supporters from becoming violent: "I want to fight off these charges in a peaceful way."

-On April 25, 2001, the Sandiganbayan charged him and his son Jinggoy with plunder and had them arrested.
-His supporters marched to the EDSA Shrine to stage a protest demanding Estrada's release and his reinstatement as president, among whom were his wife Loi Ejercito and political allies such as Juan Ponce Enrile, Panfilo Lacson, Gringo Honasan and Miriam Defensor Santiago.
+On April 25, 2001, the Sandiganbayan charged him and his son Jinggoy with plunder and had them arrested at their home.
+Both of them were initially detained at Camp Crame.
+Estrada's supporters marched to the EDSA Shrine to stage a protest demanding Estrada's release and his reinstatement as president, among whom were his wife Loi Ejercito and political allies such as Miriam Defensor Santiago, Juan Ponce Enrile, Panfilo Lacson, and Gringo Honasan.
 In the early morning of May 1, supporters of Estrada marched straight to the gates of Malacañang Palace, where violence erupted and forcing President Arroyo to declare a state of rebellion.
 Many protesters were injured in the ensuing riots and arrested, with four casualties, while many journalists were also injured due in part to the protesters' general hostility to the media.
 The government called out the military and was able to quell the riots with tear gases and warning shots under a "maximum tolerance" policy.
 The riots came to be generally known as EDSA III, though others have argued against the use of the name.

-Estrada was initially detained at the Veterans Memorial Medical Center in Quezon City and then transferred to a military facility in Tanay, Rizal,^{[1]} but he was later transferred to a nearby vacation home, virtually under house arrest.
+On May 1, the same day as EDSA III, both Estrada and his son were transferred via separate helicopters to Fort Santo Domingo in Santa Rosa, Laguna under heavy security, where they shared a two-bedroom detention cell.
+By May 12, they were brought to the Veterans Memorial Medical Center in Quezon City, where he remained for two years before being transferred to a military facility in Tanay, Rizal on October 16, 2003, but he was later transferred to a nearby vacation home, virtually under house arrest.
 Under Philippine law at the time, plunder had the maximum penalty of death; the death penalty was eventually repealed by 2006.